“At the Centre we approach dyslexia in a holistic way - helping the person as a whole and not just some of the 'educational' aspects they may

 We are a charity and a social enterprise and all our income from our commercial services (assessments, teacher and parents courses, awareness training) is used to help fund our primary purpose: to support adults disadvantaged by dyslexia.

 We offer dyslexic adults:

 Information about dyslexia - this includes free dyslexia screening and an initial information session

 Support and courses for parents of dyslexic children

 Courses for teachers of dyslexic learners

 Information for employers and trainers on how they can help dyslexic employees

 Dyslexia Awareness Training and consultancy services for employers and organisations

 Who we are...

-The Adult Dyslexia Centre was opened in September 2003 by Debbie Farnfield, a tutor of adults with dyslexia, and Sue Penton-Voak, active in the local One to One club which her daughter attended.
-They both felt that there is very little support for adults with dyslexia and so the aim of the centre has always been to boost confidence, develop skills and improve the individual’s understanding of their dyslexia.
+The Adult Dyslexia Centre is a charity that was opened in September 2003 by Debbie Farnfield, a tutor of adults with dyslexia, and Sue Penton-Voak, active in the local One to One club which her daughter attended.
+They both felt that there was very little support for adults with dyslexia and so the aim of the centre has always been to boost confidence, develop skills and improve the individual’s understanding of their dyslexia.